jamesplease/react-app-guidelines/README.md

 That's where this guide comes in.
 It's a list of libraries, configuration, and settings that I try to follow when building React apps.

+> Heads up!
+These guidelines aren't intended to reflect any "correct" way to do things, or anything like that.
+This
+> really is just a list of things for me to remember.
+If you find it useful, too, then that's great!

 ## Guidelines